IDInteraction/DIS2017/ReadMe.md

-# How should we train a tool to recognise behaviour?
+# How should we train a tool to recognise behaviour from video?
 ## David Mawdsley, Aitor Apaolaza, Robert Haines, Caroline Jay

 *TODO: Write up fully*